KeyvanMH/KeyvanMH/README.md

 ## 🌱 Currently
 - Sharpening my backend skills
 - Playing around with modern Laravel features
-- Trying to write code that *future me* won’t hate

 ---

 ## 🎯 Other stuff
 - Always down to learn something new
-- Lowkey into exploring cool dev tools and frameworks
+- into exploring cool dev tools and frameworks

 ---